 Frequently Asked Questions

-- Why is Kartikeya called the deity of Mars in Vedic astrology?
+Why is Kartikeya called the deity of Mars in Vedic astrology?

-- Kartikeya is the divine warrior born specifically to defeat the asura Tarakasura, an enemy who could only be killed by a son of Shiva.
+Kartikeya is the divine warrior born specifically to defeat the asura Tarakasura, an enemy who could only be killed by a son of Shiva.
 He is the senapati (commander) of the deva army and the personification of disciplined martial force in the service of dharma.
 The classical Vedic astrology tradition assigns each graha a presiding deity, and Mangal (Mars), the planet of courage, energy, and protective combat, is read through Kartikeya's temperament.

-- What is the connection between Kartikeya and the Krittika Nakshatra?
+What is the connection between Kartikeya and the Krittika Nakshatra?

-- Kartikeya's name itself comes from the Krittikas, the six celestial mothers who nursed his six infant forms.
+Kartikeya's name itself comes from the Krittikas, the six celestial mothers who nursed his six infant forms.
 The Krittikas are the asterism the West knows as the Pleiades, and they are the third Nakshatra of the Vedic zodiac.
 The presiding deity of the Krittika Nakshatra is Agni, the fire-god, which makes the asterism the natural nursery for a child born of Shiva's fire.
-Natives with the Moon or the ascendant in Krittika often carry a Kartikeya-like signature.
+People with the Moon or the ascendant in Krittika often carry a Kartikeya-like signature.

-- Why does Mars rule both Mesha (Aries) and Vrischika (Scorpio)?
+Why does Mars rule both Mesha (Aries) and Vrischika (Scorpio)?

-- The two signs Mars rules express the two faces of Kartikeya's warriorship.
+The two signs Mars rules express the two faces of Kartikeya's warriorship.
 Mesha is the fire sign of initiative, fresh attack, and the first surge of courage that breaks an enemy line.
 Vrischika is the water sign of depth, secrecy, and protective intensity, the sign of the warrior in his contemplative aspect, holding ground rather than charging it.
 Mesha is Mars before the battle; Vrischika is Mars after the wound.

-- What does it mean when Mars is exalted in Capricorn and debilitated in Cancer?
+What does it mean when Mars is exalted in Capricorn and debilitated in Cancer?

-- Mars is exalted at 28 degrees of Makara (Capricorn), the earth sign of discipline, hierarchy, and sustained effort, where the warrior's fire finds the structural ground that lets it operate at its full register.
+Mars is exalted at 28 degrees of Makara (Capricorn), the earth sign of discipline, hierarchy, and sustained effort, where the warrior's fire finds the structural ground that lets it operate at its full register.
 Mangal in Makara is the senapati under a real commander.
 Mars is debilitated at 28 degrees of Karka (Cancer), the water sign of emotion and family, where the planet's natural register of decisive action softens into a tender, sometimes reactive variant of itself that can be powerful when consciously read but is rarely simple.

-- Who is Murugan and how is he related to Kartikeya?
+Who is Murugan and how is he related to Kartikeya?

-- Murugan is the South Indian (especially Tamil) name for the same deity that the northern tradition calls Kartikeya, Skanda, or Subrahmanya.
+Murugan is the South Indian (especially Tamil) name for the same deity that the northern tradition calls Kartikeya, Skanda, or Subrahmanya.
 In Tamil Nadu, Murugan is one of the most widely worshipped gods and is regarded as the patron deity of the Tamil people themselves.
 The six great Arupadai Veedu temples are dedicated to him, and the long Skanda Sashti vrata each year reaches its climax in Surasamharam, the remembrance of Surapadma's defeat.

-- Why is Kartikeya widely revered in Nepal and the Himalayan region?
+Why is Kartikeya widely revered in Nepal and the Himalayan region?

-- What does a strong Mangal show in a kundli, and what does an afflicted Mangal show?
+What does a strong Mangal show in a kundli, and what does an afflicted Mangal show?

-- A strong Mangal in a chart shows up as physical courage, decisive initiative, protective instinct for family or community, the capacity to finish what is started, and the kind of disciplined energy that holds steady under pressure.
+A strong Mangal in a chart shows up as physical courage, decisive initiative, protective instinct for family or community, the capacity to finish what is started, and the kind of disciplined energy that holds steady under pressure.
 An afflicted Mangal shows the same fire turned inward or misdirected: anger that breaks rather than protects, impulsiveness that abandons projects before they ripen, accident-prone urgency, conflict in close relationships, and the kind of frustration that builds when the warrior temperament has no dharmic outlet.

 Explore with Paramarsh